Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups: Proof of the main result

-In this subsection, we prove that Theorem~\ref{thm : main thm intro} holds when $Q$ is the particular orientation considered in Section~\ref{sec : duality}.
+In this subsection, we prove that Theorem~\ref{thm : main thm intro} holds when $Q = Q_0$ is the monotonic orientation considered in Section~\ref{sec : duality}.
 For simplicity, we write $\td$ for $\td_{\xi}$ where $\xi$ is a height function adapted to $Q$.
 We begin by showing that

 for every $i \in I$.
 By Theorem~\ref{thm : duality between KRs}, we have that

 where $j := i^{*}$.
 The class involved on the right hand side can be decomposed as a linear combination of classes of standard modules in $\CZ$, all of which are non-trivial (i.e. not isomorphic to the trivial representation).
 Indeed, recall from Section~\ref{sec : HL} that $\chi_q \left( X_{j,\xistar(j)+2}^{(h-1)} \right)$ is homogeneous with respect to the grading~\eqref{eq : grading}.
 Its degree is thus given by the dominant monomial, which here gives